-During my student-teaching experience in 2010, a huge snow storm hit most of western Pennsylvania, creating an accumulation of more than 20 inches of snow.
-During this time, there was a week and a half period where schools in the area were closed as the city was not equipped to deal with a storm of this magnitude.
+During my student-teaching experience in 2010, a huge snowstorm hit most of western Pennsylvania, creating an accumulation of more than 20 inches of snow.
+During this time, there was a period of a week and a half where schools in the area were closed as the city was not equipped to deal with a storm of this magnitude.

 With blended learning, students can complete their coursework and stay in communication with their teachers.
 They are free to work on lessons at home at their own pace, but still have the teacher available via email or messaging for questions and additional help.